luther9/compdescriptors-py/README.md

 `__init__`, or `__getattr__`, or whatever), then instead of AttributeError, it will raise NotImplementedError with the message saying it's the class's fault.

-This can be used to ensure that a class will throw an error if it forgets to define an instance attribute.
+Using this, `NotImplementedError` indicates a mistake in the class, while `AttributeError` is more likely to indicate a mistake in the client code.
 It can also be used to define abstract classes.
 For example, this is how you could define an interface with class syntax.
 All subclasses would be required to define `foo` and `bar`:

 ```python
 from compdescriptors import Abstract